mackrusing/mackrusing/readme.md

 # Hello World!

 Hi, I'm Mack.
-I'm an 18-year-old student originally from Phoenix, AZ and currently living in Washington, DC.
+I'm a 19-year-old student originally from Phoenix, AZ and currently living in Washington, DC.

 More about me on my [**website →**](https://www.mackk.net)